Mull of Galloway

 Description: 1830's lighthouse and exhibition at Scotland's most southerly point.

-Open (2016): Daily, July & August; irregular dates, April to June & September to October - see website
+Open (2018): Daily, July & August; irregular dates, late March to June & later in the year - see official website

 >> see separate post for Walk: Mull of Galloway with a sting in the tail ★★★☆☆